mcdougallab/matlabneuroninterface/README.md

 Moreover, a Neuron function can expect some number of arguments, which it will take from the Neuron stack machine.
 These arguments need to be placed on the stack before calling the function, using `neuron.push_hoc`.
-Output can be read by popping items of the stack with `neuron.pop_hoc`.
+Output can be read by popping items off the stack with `neuron.pop_hoc`.
 If the user provides the incorrect number or types of input arguments, or tries to pop output off the stack if there is none, the code might crash.